 Spam traps are email addresses created for the sole purpose of catching illegitimate email.
 These traps catch senders that do not implement proper email validation and list cleaning.
 Most commonly, spam trap email addresses are found by running web-scraping software that automatically gathers email addresses from the web.
 The scraper is tricked into navigating to certain webpage where such addresses are in plain sight.
 The scraper, unaware of the trap, adds the email to its database of harvested addresses.
 When an Internet Service Provider (“ISP”) or blacklist maintainer notices an email sent to the spam trap address, they will blacklist the sender or downgrade the sender’s reputation.

 Part of maintaining a healthy mailing list is keeping it current based on your email traffic.
-During the SMTP chat session or shortly afterwards through a bounce notification, the recipient server will report bounces or bad email recipients back to the sender.
+During the SMTP chat session or shortly afterward through a bounce notification, the recipient server will report bounces or bad email recipients back to the sender.
 In addition, many email services provide feedback loops that tell the sender when a recipient classifies the message as spam.
 These bounces and spam complaints are the strongest signals currently used by ISPs to judge the quality of your email.
-If you’re sending a lot of email, they may be hard to avoid but it is very important that you remove those addresses from future mailings.
+If you’re sending a lot of emails, they may be hard to avoid but it is very important that you remove those addresses from future mailings.
 This is easier said than done because the feedback is not standardized so it can be tricky to collect and classify this information at scale.
 This deserves an entire blog post on its own which we hope to publish soon.

 Beyond monitoring for bad addresses and complaints, it’s a good idea to remove other addresses that aren’t interacting with your emails.
 ISPs take interaction (opens, clicks) as a good sign and it improves your reputation.
 The more your recipients interact with your emails, the better your deliverability.

-As the fight against spam continues to evolve, the community has created a set of protocols to help ensure the identity of email senders, called SPF, DKIM and DMARC.
+As the fight against spam continues to evolve, the community has created a set of protocols to help ensure the identity of email senders, called SPF, DKIM, and DMARC.

 Why is this needed you may ask?
-How many times have you received emails from a bank at which you have no account, or a request for your login credentials?
+How many times have you received emails from a bank at which you have no account or a request for your login credentials?
 You immediately think something is phishy with the email (or at least that is what you should be thinking!)

 These protocols work for both transactional (one to one) and marketing email (one to many or “bulk”).
 They ensure the authenticity of the sender’s domain and server.
-There are too many details to go into here, but the wikipedia article on email authentication is a good place to read more about this.
+There are too many details to go into here, but the Wikipedia article on email authentication is a good place to read more about this.

 You can think of proper email authentication as the “table stakes” of deliverability.
-Without proper authentication you don’t stand a chance of getting past the filters of most major ISPs.
+Without proper authentication, you don’t stand a chance of getting past the filters of most major ISPs.

 You can think of your email reputation just like a credit score.
-In the email world your reputation is linked to the IP addresses and the domains you are sending from.
+In the email world, your reputation is linked to the IP addresses and the domains you are sending from.
 The first step is to make certain that your IP address is clean and has not been recently used for malicious purposes.
 You can use tools like MX Toolbox or Senderscore.org to check the reputation of your IP address.
 Most filters perform checks to see if an email is originating from an IP address listed on one of the many blacklists.
-The most famous black lists are the SpamHaus Black List (SBL for short), or DNSBL – the DNS black list.
+The most famous blacklists are the Spamhaus Black List (SBL for short), or DNSBL – the DNS blacklist.
 If you are using an email service provider that is sharing IPs across customers and one of them has been performing illegitimate use of the service, all senders on that IP may be blacklisted.
 So, it’s important that email service providers using shared IPs have robust outbound spam monitoring.

 Even if you start with a clean IP address, most large ISPs will not trust it by default.
 You need to “warm-up” the IP address with a history of quality email traffic so that filters get trained to trust that traffic.
-As mentioned above, maintaining good list hygene is essential to building a quality reputation.
+As mentioned above, maintaining good list hygiene is essential to building a quality reputation.

 Most sophisticated filters will also pair the IP address with the domain used to send the email when deciding whether to trust the traffic.
 The email authentication protocols above are used to verify these two things and prevent spoofing.

-While the primary signals today are recipient engagement, most filters also check content of the email.
+While the primary signals today are recipient engagement, most filters also check the content of the email.
 A large list of what can typically trigger alerts can be found on the SpamAssassin website.
 Keep in mind that this list is only an indication of spam flags.
 Different filters use different algorithms to detect spammy content.

 Some other things to avoid are below:

-- High image to text ratios and hosting images on other domains other than the sending domain.
+High image to text ratios and hosting images on other domains other than the sending domain.

-- Not supplying a plain-text-alternative version of the email.
+Not supplying a plain-text-alternative version of the email.

-- Including non-alphanumeric characters in succession in your emails and misleading titles.
+Including non-alphanumeric characters in succession in your emails and misleading titles.

-- Using an anonymous or new domain name as the sending domain.
+Using an anonymous or new domain name as the sending domain.

 To help with deliverability, you should always include information about who is sending the email, a valid reply-to address and an unsubscribe link in the body of the email.
 The unsubscribe link lets users click if they do not want to receive further emails from your business.
-It’s an important indication of high quality email, and a sign to spam filters that your message is legitimate.
+It’s an important indication of high-quality email and a sign to spam filters that your message is legitimate.

 While these are the most important practices to follow for good deliverability, there is still a bit of black magic to it.
 Good monitoring and acting quickly are probably the most important things to remember.
-You can also read Mailgun’s Best Email Practices Email Guide for more tips on reaching optimal email deliverability or use our Managed Email program for direct access to our deliverability experts.
+You can also read Mailgun’s Best Email Practices Email Guide for more tips on reaching optimal email deliverability or use our Managed Services program for direct access to our deliverability experts.